 Counseling specialties: Public Interest and Public Defenders

 Nicole advises students who are interested in working in the public sector, particularly those who are considering public interest jobs.
 In addition, she advises students interested in large law firms.
-She creates materials and presents panels and workshops on public interest-related topics and coordinates Public Service Table Talk and Public Service Career Fair along with Denyse Demel, Sandra Puga, and James Cardenas.
+She creates materials and presents panels and workshops on public interest-related topics and coordinates Public Service Speed Networking & Table Talk and the Public Service Career Fair along with Denyse Demel and Alisha Camacho.
 Nicole earned her B.B.A. in Management with honors from Texas A&M University in 2004 and her J.D. with honors from The University of Texas School of Law in 2007.
 After law school, she practiced as a banking and finance associate at Mayer Brown LLP in Houston.
 During her time there, she represented lenders and borrowers in a variety of finance transactions, including secured and unsecured commercial finance and acquisition finance.
 Nicole joined the CSO in the summer of 2008.

 Deb Freeman, Assistant Director for Communications

 As Assistant Director for Communications, Deb markets the CSO's services and programs to students, alumni, and employers.
-She serves as the CSO Webmaster as well as designs and co-edits all CSO marketing materials and publications; publishes CSO Law Mail; manages the CSO Twitter account (@UTLawCSO), CSO Blog, and UT Law Alumni-Student Connections group on LinkedIn; supervises the student-based Action Committee for Career Services; and coordinates off-campus networking receptions for students and alumni.
+She serves as the CSO Webmaster as well as designs and co-edits all CSO marketing materials and publications.
+She publishes CSO Law Mail; manages the CSO Twitter account (@UTLawCSO) and CSO Blog, Deb administrates the Texas Law 1L Mentor Program and manages the Texas Law Alumni-Student Connections group on LinkedIn; supervises the student-based Action Committee for Career Services; and coordinates off-campus networking receptions for students and alumni.
 A native of Fort Worth, Deb received her B.A. in Sociology from The University of Texas at Austin.
 She previously worked for the Texas Music Office and Texas Film Commission as Publications Director/Webmaster prior to joining the CSO in 2001.